ppy/osu-wiki/news/2023/2023-10-12-osu-mania-world-cup-2023.md

 ### bad hd player

-*And here we have the captain of Team Indonesia, [bad hd player](https://osu.ppy.sh/users/13385865) a.k.a.
+*And here we have the captain of Team Indonesia, ::bad hd player::{ user-id=13385865 } a.k.a.
 Reyi!
 This is Indonesia's first time reaching the podium.
 Let's go back all the way, before the qualifier round even started – at that time, did you expect your team to make it to top 3?
 What was the original aim for your team, and did it change over the course of the tournament?
 What about when your team was knocked down to the lower bracket by Japan?*

 > **bad hd player:** Our primary goal ever since 2021 was to get top 6.
 Our attitude was essentially to make sure everyone does their best, even with some mistakes.
 During the match against Japan, we all expected to lose against them, but that did not stop us from trying our best.
 After going down to the losers bracket, we were extremely confident going up against Hong Kong and Chile, and both teams fought extremely well.

 *Describe how you felt during the Finals weekend.
 After a close call with Brazil that went to a tiebreaker, and a 7-4 win against Thailand, your team fought valiantly to secure a top 3 position.
 What was the general atmosphere among your team?
 Were you feeling nervous, or excited, or a mix of both?*

 > **bad hd player:** Finals weekend was an absolute rollercoaster of emotions for me, and my teammates probably felt the same way.
 However, we didn't want to go down without a fight.
-One key moment of that match was our 500-point victory on Hybrid 2 ([GENE \~A mix\~](https://osu.ppy.sh/beatmapsets/2058822#mania/4303097) by [lemonguy](https://osu.ppy.sh/users/4693052)), which ultimately boosted our collective mental state going into the tiebreaker, and we came out victorious.
+One key moment of that match was our 500-point victory on Hybrid 2 ([GENE \~A mix\~](https://osu.ppy.sh/beatmapsets/2058822#mania/4303097) by ::lemonguy::{ user-id=4693052 }), which ultimately boosted our collective mental state going into the tiebreaker, and we came out victorious.

 *How did you feel after winning against Thailand, knowing you had just secured a podium spot?*